ePages-de/epages-devportal/_posts/2020/2020-10-15-confi-booking-displays.md

 };
 {% endhighlight %}

 The configuration file for the booking function is loaded automatically when the web page is opened.
-This is required for the selection fields for booking a room.
+This is required for the selection fields when booking a room.

 {% highlight javascript %}
 window.appointments = [